StopModReposts/Splash-Screen-Mod/README.md

 That a person downloaded the file from curseforge, doesn't mean that it knows what repost sites are.

 ## How can I help as a Modder?
-If you wanna help just embed* this mod into your mod.
+If you want to help just embed this mod into your mod.
 The more players read this, the better our chances are.

-* Embeding the mod means that the mod jar will be put into your mod jar, and forge will extract this mod.
+* Embedding the mod means that the mod jar will be put into your mod jar, and forge will extract this mod.

 ### How to embed this Mod?
 The first thing you need to do is build the mod yourself, as it doesn't have a maven repo yet: